-the first of these is a spoken word tale of domestic bliss gone to hell called trouble. its lyrics were torn out of the blue spiral notebook i was writing in at the time, stolen by andrew deane when i let him leaf through it at lunchtime one day at school.
+The first of these is a spoken word tale of domestic bliss gone to hell called Trouble.
+Its lyrics were torn out of the blue Hilroy spiral notebook I was writing in at the time, stolen by Andrew Deane when I let him leaf through it at lunchtime one day at school.

-i didn’t notice those pages were missing until some days later. and then i remembered him having a strange, almost embarrassed expression on his face when he gave me the book back after asking if he could give it a read during our lunch period (we didn’t eat together), telling me there was a lot of stuff in there.
+I didn’t notice those pages were missing until some days later.
+And then I remembered him having a strange, almost embarrassed expression on his face when he gave me the book back after asking if he could give it a read during our lunch period (we didn’t eat together), telling me there was a lot of stuff in there.
 A little less stuff after you got through with it, eh Andy?

-i’ve always really liked trouble, with its ominous bass/guitar interplay sounding at times like music from an old blaxploitation flick warped into something darker and stranger. i took a few of the people i was living with at the time as inspiration and spun a tale of a man driven insane by the bad habits of his wife. the opening passage hints that perhaps he was a little crazy to begin with and domestic bliss was never in the cards for him.
+I have to say, I’ve always really liked Trouble, with its ominous bass/guitar interplay sounding at times like music from an old blaxploitation flick warped into something darker and stranger.
+I took a few of the people I was living with at the time as inspiration and spun a tale of a man driven insane by the bad habits of his wife.
+The opening passage hints that perhaps he was a little crazy to begin with and domestic bliss was never in the cards for him.

-for some reason i’ve always liked the way i don’t sound much like myself when i flatly intone, “he returned to australia with visions of alcohol and prostitutes”. there may be a john cale influence swimming around in there again.
+For some reason I’ve always liked the way I don’t sound much like myself when I flatly intone, “He returned to Australia with visions of alcohol and prostitutes.”
+Maybe it’s a bit of the old John Cale influence swimming around in there again.